-Sara Grimes has been the Assistant/Executive Director of Orchestras at Walton High School in Marietta, Georgia since 2010.
+Sara Grimes has been the Assistant/Executive Director of Orchestras at Walton High School in Marietta, Georgia since 2010, and has been a Teacher of the Year nominee twice (2022, 2017).
 Since 2018, she has been the Fine Arts Department Chair.
 As a graduate of Walton, she is proud to be teaching at her alma mater.
 Mrs. Grimes’ prior teaching experiences include Barber Middle School in Cobb County and West Laboratory Elementary in Miami-Dade County, Florida.
 Additionally, she was the graduate teaching assistant at the University of Miami and taught undergraduate string techniques

 Mrs. Grimes guest conducted the GMEA District V Honor Orchestra in 2017.
 Her thesis research, “Assessment Practices of String Teachers” won first prize at the University of Miami Research Symposium.
 Mrs. Grimes is a member of NafME, GMEA, ASTA, Pi Kappa Lambda, and has been recognized as a Presser Scholar.

-Additionally, Mrs. Grimes serves on the Orchestra Standing Committee for GMEA and as the District 12 GMEA Orchestra Chair.
-She will present a session entitled “Strategies for Teaching Students Not in Your Top Orchestra” at The Midwest Clinic in 2020.
+Additionally, Mrs. Grimes serves on the Orchestra Standing Committee for GMEA, District 12 Orchestra LGPE coordinator, and coordinator for the 11/12 GMEA All-State Full Orchestra.
+She is Vice-President elect for GMEA over Performance Evaluation.
+Formerly, she was the District 12 GMEA Orchestra Chair from 2019-2022.
+Mrs. Grimes presented at the 2023 GMEA Conference on authentic assessments and assignments.
+She was accepted to present a session entitled “Strategies for Teaching Students Not in Your Top Orchestra” at The Midwest Clinic in 2020.
 Previously, she presented sessions at the Georgia Music Educators Association Conference in 2020, The Midwest Clinic in 2015, Florida Music Educators Association Conference in 2009, and presided over sessions at American String Teacher Association conferences in 2008 and 2009.

 Sara Grimes holds a Bachelor of Music in Music Education from the University of South Carolina and Master of Music in Music Education from the University of Miami with cello as her primary instrument.
-She and her husband, William, a middle school band director, live in Marietta, Georgia with their first grader, Charlie and preschooler, Teddy.
-In her free time, she is an ambassador for Inspire East Cobb Fitness & Wellness Studio and enjoys reading.
+She and her husband, William, a middle school band director, live in Marietta, Georgia with their fourth grader Charlie and kindergartener, Teddy.
+In her free time, she takes barre & yoga at Inspire East Cobb Fitness & Wellness Studio and enjoys reading.